oliyh/cljs-webapp-from-scratch/README.md

 ### Evaluation
 - Very mature, defacto standard
 - Nice API
+- Reagent can be faster than React because of ClojureScript's immutable data structures - it's cheaper to detect if props have changed than Javascript's deep equality
 - No good support for hooks
 - Stuck on old react?